 So, if you want to know whether you are a Sapiophile you should read on:

-- Do you consider yourself an intelligent people?
+- Do you consider yourself an intelligent person?
 The first characteristic Sapiophiles share is that they are intelligent people themselves.
 And it is because they are intelligent that they want to spend time with other intelligent people.

 - Do you find intelligent conversations a turn on?
 If you are someone who gets turned on by a smart conversation about a variety of topics, then you might be a Sapiophiles.
 Now, being turned on by intelligent conversation may or may not be related to sex.
 You may just enjoy intelligent conversation per se.
 But if you find yourself craving to have in-depth conversations about art, politics, science, history, literature or other intellectual topics on your dates, then there is a strong chance that you would be a Sapiophile.